YashVadnere/TaskHive/README.md

 - Interactive dashboard with project analytics
 - Collaboration tools including comments and file attachments
 - Secure authentication and authorization using JWT
+- Built-in chat application for team communication, allowing project members to chat and collaborate in real time

 ## Tech Stack
 ### Frontend